-We know very well the influencing parameter on the concrete cone failure load of anchors anchored in normal weight concrete or masonry.
-The main parameters for concrete cone failure are embedment depth (hef) and concrete compressive strength (fc).
+We already know the influencing parameter on the concrete cone failure load of anchors anchored in normal weight concrete or masonry.
+The main parameters for concrete cone failure are embedment depth (h{ef}) and concrete compressive strength (f_c).
 However, we have no indication how an anchor performs in a base material like ice or butter.
-Even if the on-site testing would give us "results" we are still not able to design, because we do not know the decisive parameters on the failure load, consequently the base material should be similar to the one in the scope of the approval
+Even if the on-site testing would give us "results" we are still not able to design, because we do not know the decisive parameters on the failure load.
+Consequently, the base material should be similar to the one in the scope of the approval.